 Lens assemblies consisting of several lenses are not normally sealed.
 Therefore, use as little alcohol as possible, as it can get between the lenses and in doing so can change the properties of projection.
-Preferred procedure Use the following procedure on most occasions.

-- 1 Clean the lens by rubbing a new, dry cotton swab over the surface using a small circular movement. - 2 Blow away any remaining lint with compressed air.
+- 1. Clean the lens by rubbing a new, dry cotton swab over the surface using a small circular movement. - 2.
+Blow away any remaining lint with compressed air.